abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

      >**Note:** Wait untill the command run successfully.

-1. Once `microk8s status --wait-ready` command start to run, wait for `10-15 minutes` let it run before proceeding to the next command.
-After that click on **Ctrl+C** to terminate.
+1. Once the `microk8s status --wait-ready` command starts running, wait for **10-15 minutes** before proceeding to the next command.
+It needs time for the API server to respond and for at least one node to be registered.

 1. Run the below command to install `microsoft.flux` extension.